-Follow these steps to be considered for receiving reimbursement (Up to $400 for test prep and $450 for exam per person):
+Follow these steps to be considered to receive reimbursement (Up to $400 for test prep and $450 for exam per person):

 Do you want to help recruit high school students?

-Follow these steps to be considered for receiving reimbursement for dental assistant outreach:
+Follow these steps to be considered to receive reimbursement for dental assistant outreach:

 Attend an outreach event (job fair, speaking to science class, etc...) to recruit high school students to dental assisting and distribute the following handouts to high school students (hard copies available):